Jensen 541R

 The 1957 model carried the DS7 version of the Austin Sheerline's four-litre motor equipped with twin carburetors on its right side.
-The cylinder head was reworked for the lifted compression ratio of 7.6:1 and a "long dwell".
-The engine had a raised output to 150 hp at 4100 rpm and 210 lbft.
+The cylinder head was reworked for the increased compression ratio of 7.6:1 and a "long dwell".
+Engine output was raised to 150 hp at 4100 rpm and 210 lbft.
 Only 53 cars were built with the engine.

-In total Jensen built 193 541Rs before it was succeeded in 1961 by the Jensen 541S.
-This was similar to the 541R, but with a larger body and a GM-licensed Rolls-Royce hydramatic gearbox, and only 127 cars were built before the model was discontinued to be replaced by the CV8.
+Jensen built 193 541Rs before it was succeeded by the Jensen 541S in 1961.
+The 541S was similar to the 541R, but with a larger body and a GM-licensed Rolls-Royce hydramatic gearbox.
+Only 127 cars were built before that model was discontinued, to be replaced by the Jensen C-V8.